limbernie/limbernie.github.io/_posts/2020-02-01-re-htb-walkthrough.md

 ![6061c2af.png](/assets/images/posts/re-htb-walkthrough/6061c2af.png)
 </a>

-Looks like there\'s one more host to add to `/etc/hosts`.
+Looks like there's one more host to add to `/etc/hosts`.
 And, check out the HTML source of `re.htb`.

 <a class="image-popup">
 ![6c578963.png](/assets/images/posts/re-htb-walkthrough/6c578963.png)
 </a>

 Is that a hint of privilege escalation?
-I\'ve no clue how to proceed up to this point.
+I've no clue how to proceed up to this point.
 Perhaps we can glean some insights from the blog posts?

 ### Custom ODS and Evading Yara Detection